iReshoo/addon-station-list/README.md

 ## Tips

-1. The `time` field is filled in with the timestamp when submitting the resource, accurate to seconds (`1683130262` will be `2023 05 04 00:11:02`)

-2. Text that begins with a special symbol needs to be enclosed in quotation marks
+1. Text that begins with a special symbol needs to be enclosed in quotation marks

     Example: